citizenfx/fivem-docs/content/docs/fxdk/world-editor.md

 # Contributing
 If you have any suggestions, bug reports or questions, please [file an issue on our GitHub](https://github.com/citizenfx/fivem/issues/new).

-For all existing World Editor related issues see [`world-editor` labelled issues](https://github.com/citizenfx/fivem/issues?q=is%3Aopen+is%3Aissue+label%3A%22world+editor%22).
+For all existing World Editor related issues see [`world-editor` labeled issues](https://github.com/citizenfx/fivem/issues?q=is%3Aopen+is%3Aissue+label%3A%22world+editor%22).

 As always, pull-requests are very much welcome!